 There is a particular exhaustion that comes from carrying something unspoken for too long – a worry, a grief, a persistent anxiety, a pattern that repeats.
 It does not always announce itself as a crisis.
 Often it is just the quiet erosion of energy, joy, and clarity.

-Mind Wellness Counselling is a confidential, professional space to do the work of bringing these things into open view – and then, slowly and deliberately, changing your relationship with them.
+Mind Wellness Counselling is a confidential, professional space to bring these things into open view – and then, slowly and deliberately, to change your relationship with them.
 The approach is rooted in analytical psychology and shaped by direct experience with adults across professional, personal, and family contexts.

 Common areas addressed